PlugnPay/shopping-cart-WooCommerce/woocommerce_api_cc_module/plugnpay-api-cc-payment-gateway-for-woocommerce/readme.txt

 4. Option to configure success & failure message
 5. Safe way to process credit/debit cards on WooCommerce using PlugnPay API
 6. This plugin uses internal card processing, so faster and more reliable.
-7. [Optional] Mercury Giftcard split payment ability
+7. [Optional] Giftcard split payment ability

 == Installation ==

 Easy steps to install the plugin:

 1. Upload `plugnpay-api-cc-payment-gateway-for-woocommerce` folder/directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to WooCommerce => Settings
-4. On the "Settings" page, select "Payment Gateways" tab.
+4. On the 'Settings' page, select 'Payment Gateways' tab.
-5. Under "Payment Gateways" you will find all the available gateways, select "PlugnPay API CC" option
+5. Under 'Payment Gateways' you will find all the available gateways, select 'PlugnPay API CC' option
 6. On this page you will find option to configure the plugin for use with WooCommerce
 7. Enter the API details (Gateway Username, Remote Client Password)
 8. Configurable elements: